Updated: Jan 18, 2022

 Few sectors like Healthcare, IT, FMCG have been consistently growing even during the Pandemic with sectors like Finance, insurance, Construction, Real estate have indicated optimism in their hiring plans.
-Mostly jobs in demand are – Digital Marketing, Artificial intelligence, Data Scientist, Cyber Security, Drone Handling with other careers as Dieticians, Robot Engineers, Event Managers are in great demand, and will continue to do so.
+Most jobs in demand are – Digital Marketing, Artificial intelligence, Data Scientists, Cyber Security, Drone Handling with other careers as Dieticians, Robot Engineers, Event Managers are in great demand and will continue to do so.

 With the above statistics, let’s take a look at what’s new and what’s different when it comes to changing practices in hiring with regard to employers and candidates –

 There is an increasing trend of completely online hiring

 This is the most preferred option to keep employees and prospective candidates safe.
 Online screening of Resume to Zoom/video calls is the new normal now.
 Companies are actively using robots and AI technology to search the relevant profiles based on the keywords.
 This also requires the prospective candidates active in the job market to –

 #2.
 Figure out how to get noticed in the crowded job market

 #3.
 Upskill to increase net worth